 An HSA is a tax-exempt trust or custodial account that is established to pay for certain medical expenses.
-HSAs are long-term plans, meaning money you contribute to your HSA can be rolled-over into the next year.
+HSAs are long-term plans, meaning the money you contribute to your HSA can be rolled over into the next year.
 One key benefit of an HSA is that money you contribute to your HSA is deducted from your paycheck prior to taxes being deducted and the money in the account earns interest.

 Other Benefits of an HSA

-- • Interest generated from an HSA is tax free.
+- • Interest generated from an HSA is tax-free.

 - • Employer contributions to an HSA are excluded from your gross income.